Skip to content

 Where can I trade USO perpetual futures?

 United States Oil Fund ETF (USO) perps are listed on SynFutures.
-See the "Where to Trade" section above for a full comparison of fees, leverage limits, and direct trading links for each venue.
+The "Where to Trade United States Oil Fund ETF (USO) Perpetual Futures" section compares fees and leverage limits and gives a direct trading link for each venue.

 Category: ETF · Data updates every 2 minutes · All rates shown are annualized